the world's smartest travel social network

 I weighed my skiing apprehension against my (and Sue’s) desire to give our kids the opportunity to try it out and see if they enjoyed it.
 The latter won out, so I began researching options for our debut family ski journey.

-We checked out a number of possible family winter resort destinations, including Hotel Hershey (Hershey, PA), The Greerbrier (White Sulphur Springs, WV), and Inn at Pocono Manor (Pocono Manor, PA).
+We checked out a number of possible family winter resort destinations, including Hotel Hershey (Hershey, PA) and The Greerbrier (White Sulphur Springs, WV).
 Sue’s aunt recommended Skytop Lodge in Skytop, PA.
 While she hadn’t actually been to Skytop herself, she had heard from friends who stayed there that it was “fabulous”.

 Not wanting to miss out on aunt-endorsed fabulousness, I took a peek at Skytop.com, investigated guest comments on a variety of travel review sites (there are lots of enthusiastic endorsements on Tripadvisor, Familyvacationcritic, Yelp, VirtualTourist, Orbitz, and many more), and presented my findings to the fam.
 They approved, and I got in touch with Skytop to arrange a weekend stay.